-Covid-19: Crisis point as DHBs around NZ grapple with health staff shortages
+Crisis point as DHBs grapple with health staff shortages

 Staff left behind were going "above and beyond" to help keep essential services running, she said.

-Part-time workers were working extra shifts, full-time staff were doing overtime, and people were being redeployed to areas where there were shortages, she said.
+Part-time workers were working extra shifts, fulltime staff were doing overtime, and people were being redeployed to areas where there were shortages, she said.

-About 15 percent of people turning up to the emergency department had Covid-19.
+About 15 per cent of people turning up to the emergency department had Covid-19.

 Wellington's hospitals were also dealing with significant numbers of clinical staff off because of Covid-19.

-Nearly 500 health workers were off at Wellington Regional hospital, about 14 percent of a staff 3500.
+Nearly 500 health workers were off at Wellington Regional Hospital, about 14 per cent of a staff 3500.

-And 18 percent of the 340 health staff at Kenepuru Community Hospital in Porirua were off, with six percent off at Hutt Hospital (out of 1640 staff).
+And 18 per cent of the 340 health staff at Kenepuru Community Hospital in Porirua were off, with 6 per cent off at Hutt Hospital (out of 1640 staff).

-At Lakes DHB, which included Rotorua and Taupō Hospitals, 8 percent of the clinical workforce was off because of Covid-19.
+At Lakes DHB, which included Rotorua and Taupō Hospitals, 8 per cent of the clinical workforce was off because of Covid-19.

 Nursing staff there had been bolstered by the return of about 20 nurses from Rotorua's managed isolation hotel, a spokesperson said.

-At Taranaki DHB, 4 percent of staff were off because of the virus, there were 2.5 percent off at Northland and just under 5 percent at Hawke's Bay.
+At Taranaki DHB, 4 per cent of staff were off because of the virus, there were 2.5 per cent off at Northland and just under 5 per cent at Hawke's Bay.

-In Waikato, 214 out of about 8000 staff were off, most of them clinical
+In Waikato, 214 out of about 8000 staff were off, most of them clinical.

-It was seeing a drop in the number of patient coming through its emergency department with Covid-19 - just 3.3 percent on Tuesday, down from 7.3 percent a week prior.
+It was seeing a drop in the number of patients coming through its emergency department with Covid-19 - just 3.3 per cent on Tuesday, down from 7.3 per cent a week prior.

 Southern DHB was less impacted, with 92 staff out of 5000 off because of Covid-19, but community cases were still rising in the region.